 Banting, N., & Vashchyshyn, I. (in press).
 Don’t ask why: The division between presentations and representations.
 Ontario Mathematics Gazette, xx(xx), xx-xx.

 Banting, N., Vashchyshyn, I., & Chernoff, E. (in press).
-All probability is conditional: The development of a critical stance toward school probability.
+In no uncertain terms: Encouraging a critical stance toward probability in school.
 In A. Kajander, J. Holm & E. J. Chernoff (Eds.), Teaching and learning secondary school mathematics: Canadian perspectives in an international context (pp. xx-xx).
 Berlin/Heidelberg: Springer.

 Banting, N. & Simmt, E. (2017).
 Problem drift: Teaching curriculum with(in) a world of emerging significance.
 In Galindo, E., & Newton, J. (Eds.), Proceedings of the 39th annual meeting of the North American Chapter of the International Group for the Psychology of Mathematics Education (pp. xx-xx).
 Indianapolis, IN: Hoosier Association of Mathematics Teacher Educators.